1.0 Introduction

 sgx:

-ccInfrastructure: Defines the confidential computing infrastructure configuration.sgx: Specifies the use of Intel SGX for confidential workloads.aesmd: Enables the AESM daemon required for SGX functionality within the cluster.
+ccInfrastructure: Defines the confidential computing infrastructure configuration.sgx: Specifies the use of Intel SGX for confidential workloads.aesmd: Configures the Intel SGX Architectural Enclave Service Manager (AESM) required for SGX functionality.dcapProvider: Specifies the DCAP provider used for SGX attestation.
+For Azure deployments, set this value toazure.

 8.3 Enrollment Configuration